KF7FER/leoTracker/README.md

 Firmware
 --------
 The firmware is available at [github.com/kf7fer/trackuino](http://github.com/kf7fer/trackuino).
 It is modified from the [John Boiles](https://johnboiles/trackuino/) port in order to support the different pin mappings used on the leoTracker (as well as support of additional hardware).
+This is, of course, based on EA5HAV's original [Trackuino](https://code.google.com/p/trackuino/)

 Changes to the firmware include: